 Ingredion Named to 2023 World's Most Ethical Companies List

-Recognition honors companies demonstrating business integrity through best-in-class ethics, compliance, and governance practices

-/EIN News/ -- WESTCHESTER, Ill., March 13, 2023 (GLOBE NEWSWIRE) -- Ingredion Incorporated (NYSE: INGR), a leading global provider of ingredient solutions to the food and beverage industry, has been recognized as one of the 2023 World’s Most Ethical Companies by Ethisphere, a global leader in defining and advancing the standards of ethical business practices.
+WESTCHESTER, Ill., March 13, 2023 (GLOBE NEWSWIRE) -- Ingredion Incorporated INGR, a leading global provider of ingredient solutions to the food and beverage industry, has been recognized as one of the 2023 World's Most Ethical Companies by Ethisphere, a global leader in defining and advancing the standards of ethical business practices.

 "As a company that lives its purpose of bringing the potential of people, nature, and technology together to make life better, we're honored to be named one of the World's Most Ethical Companies," said Jim Zallie, Ingredion's president and chief executive officer.
 "Ethics and integrity are essential ingredients to the value proposition that we bring to our customers, business partners, suppliers, employees, and shareholders.
 Our Business Integrity Program reinforces the critical role that everyone in our organization plays to ensure we live our values.
 This recognition reflects the dedication of our people to hold ourselves accountable to the highest ethical standards across our global operations."